aptise/peter_sslers/README.md

 * `SSL_TEST_DOMAINS` should reflect one or more domains that point to the IP address the server runs on.  this will be used for verification challenges
 * `SSL_TEST_PORT` lets you specify which port the test server should bind to
-* `/tools/nginx_conf/testing.conf` is an nginx configuration file that can be used for testing.  it includes a flag check so you can just touch/remove a file to alter how nginx proxies.
+* `/tools/nginx_conf/testing.conf` is an Nginx configuration file that can be used for testing.  it includes a flag check so you can just touch/remove a file to alter how Nginx proxies.

 Gotchas
 -------

 1. This requires a relatively new version of openssl to handle multiple-domain certificates.
-2. When using sqlite, two databases/database files are required. one is dedicated to handling the logging.
-This is because of how sqlite locks the database file during certain operations.
+2. When using SQLite, two databases/database files are required. one is dedicated to handling the logging.
+This is because of how SQLite locks the database file during certain operations.
 A future version of this library will not use the pyramid_tm transaction manager and avoid this scenario.